-Both the Allocated Pension and the Flexi Pension are 'non-complying pensions'.
-This means that, although they are allowed under superannuation law, your RBL is about half what it would be if you were being paid a 'complying pension' (such as a Life Pension or Life Expectancy Pension).
+The Allocated Pension is a 'non-complying pensions'.
+This means that, although it is allowed under superannuation law, your RBL is about half what it may otherwise be.

-Information about risks associated with the Fund
+Information about risks associated with the fund

-3. Details of risks
+3 Details of risks

-The assets of Fund must be invested in accordance with an appropriate investment strategy as devised by the trustee.
-Although the trustee decides on an investment strategy aimed at increasing the value of the Fund's assets, this value can be reduced by movements in share or property prices.
-This may mean the value of the assets held in the Fund for your benefit, or to pay you a pension, may be reduced.
+The assets of fund must be invested in accordance with an appropriate investment strategy as devised by the trustee.
+Although the trustee decides on an investment strategy aimed at increasing the value of the fund's assets, this value can be reduced by movements in share or property prices.
+This may mean the value of the assets held in the fund for your benefit, or to pay you a pension, may be reduced.
 In turn this may affect the trustee's capacity to make payments to you or to sustain the level of payments made to you.